department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 #### Get your Veterans Health Identification Card (VHIC)

 This is the card you’ll use for ID and to check in at your VA health care appointments.
 To get your card, contact your local VA medical center and ask for the enrollment coordinator.
-Ask the coordinator to help you arrange to have your picture taken for your new VHIC.
+The coordinator can help you arrange to have your picture taken for your new VHIC.
 Or, you can request your VHIC at your next VA health care appointment.

 [Learn more about the VHIC](https://www.va.gov/HEALTHBENEFITS/vhic/index.asp).